-Ray sustained a traumatic brain injury on June 6, 2014 when he got sideswiped on his 3-wheel motorcycle, called a trike, as he drove home from work.
-Witnesses described the at- fault driver as flying off a nearby interstate exit, trying to beat traffic ahead to cross all four lanes of Reidville Road in Spartanburg so he could reach a left turn signal.
+Ray sustained a traumatic brain injury in a car-motorcycle accident on Reidville Road in Spartanburg.
+On June 6, 2014, Ray got sideswiped on his 3-wheel motorcycle, called a trike, as he drove home from work.
+Witnesses described the at- fault driver as flying off a nearby interstate exit, trying to beat traffic ahead to cross all four lanes of so he could reach a left turn signal.

 The impact slammed Ray into the pavement head first.
 He wasn't wearing a helmet, but that was no concern to us- he had the legal right to do that in South Carolina.
 And it wouldn't have mattered if the at-fault driver had driven safely.

 In addition to the brain injury, he had skull fractures.
 Ray spent almost a month in the hospital, including the intensive care unit.

 This case teaches three very important lessons about severe accident injury claims.

 - The wisdom of underinsurance (UIM).
 We’ve preached the virtue of this insurance repeatedly on this website, including its hidden benefit severe injury victims really need.
 It’s coverage on your policy that pays when an at fault driver doesn’t have enough.
 Here, the at-fault driver had only $50,000 in liability coverage – less than Ray’s medical bills.
 But long before this crash ever happened, Ray had the wisdom to choose UIM for all 6 of his vehicles – $100,000 on each, giving him $600,000 extra coverage.
 Without it, he and his wife faced financial ruin.

 - The challenge of traumatic brain injuries.
 Ray’s brain injury did not make him a vegetable or require him to live in a home.
 If you never knew him before the crash, you might not notice his impairment from everyday interaction.